TransBioInfoLab/ad-meta-analysis/README.md

-### Matched Meta-analysis
+### Meta-analysis of age and sex matched samples

-To prioritize methylation changes most likely to be affected by the AD pathogenesis process, we performed additional analysis using a sample matching strategy to reduce confounding effects due to age.
+To prioritize methylation changes most likely to be affected by the AD pathogenesis process, we performed additional analysis using a sample matching strategy to reduce confounding effects due to age and sex.
 More specifically, we first matched each case with control samples with the same age at death (in years) and sex in the same cohort using matchControls function in e1071 R package.
 The age and sex matched samples were then analyzed in the same way as described above, except by removing age at death and sex effects in the linear models.

 | File                 | HTML |